mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 # Parameterized Components

-We can parameterize components by substituting some of the text in our hardcoded HTML with handlebars expressions (things that look like `{{ something }}`).
+We can parameterize (to represent with parameters) components by substituting some of the text in our hardcoded HTML with handlebars expressions (things that look like `{{ something }}`).
 Think of this kind of like how we can pass arguments to a function in order to get them to return new values.

 ```jsx
 // ⚠️️ Pseudocode ⚠️